 • Building the capacity of clinic staff to manage pharmaceuticals and commodities in their health facilities.

-• Working with community organizations and health facilities to ensure quality data is being collected and reported.
+• Working with community organizations and health facilities to ensure quality data is collected and reported.

 Peace Corps Lesotho promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.

-Every Peace Corps Volunteer’s experience and daily work differs depending on the resources, needs, and capacity of the community where he/she serves.
-During the first three months at site, Volunteers conduct community assessments, build relationships, and work together with community members to identify community needs and priorities that fit with the Peace Corps Lesotho Health Sector framework and plan the projects that will be implemented throughout the Volunteers’ two years of service.
+Every Peace Corps Volunteer’s experience and daily work differs depending on the resources, needs, and capacity of the community where they serve.
+During the first three months in their community, Volunteers conduct community assessments, build relationships, and work together with community members to identify community needs and priorities that fit with the Peace Corps Lesotho Health Sector framework and plan the projects that will be implemented throughout the Volunteers’ two years of service.